tomasszabo/powerbi-powershell-cmdlets-example/README.md

 > **Note**
 >
 > Script contains array of workspaces (defined by their names) that should be excluded from processing.
-Adjust this array according to your needs or update the script to read excluded workspaces from parameter.
+Adjust this array according to your needs or update the script to read excluded workspaces from script's input parameter.

 # Resources